InboraStudio/play-core-unity/README.md

 These steps will allow [EDM4U](https://github.com/googlesamples/unity-jar-resolver) to update the mainTemplate.gradle to include the empty monolithic Play Core library as a gradle dependency.
 This will override the version of the Play Core library included by Unity and resolve the duplicate class errors and manifest merger failures.

-## Data Collection

-When you upload a game using this plugin to Google Play, Google collects the following data to help improve our products and services:
-- Package name
-- Version number
-- Google Play Plugin version number

-To opt-out of this data collection, remove the `packagename.metadata.jar` file found under each plugin's `Runtime/Plugins` folder.

-**Note:** This data collection is independent of Google’s collection of library dependencies declared in Gradle when you upload your game to Google Play.

 ## Related Plugins